 4.23 A report (elsewhere on the agenda) sets out the Housing Revenue Account Estimates for 2020/21 to 2024/25 and projected outturn for 2019/20.
 The report also sets out the recommended dwelling and non-dwelling rents and service charge increases to be applied from April 2020.
-The report is a key element of the Council's overall medium-term financial strategy.
+The report is a key element of the Council's overall MTFS.